Analysis | The Stimulus Toolbox to Help Virus-Stricken Economies

 Cash Handouts

 A blockbuster option could be simply handing out cash to citizens.
-There’s been a robust debate in recent years over whether central banks can boost economic growth this way by simply creating extra cash -- a method known as helicopter money -- but no institution is seriously considering it.
-Governments, however, have been less circumspect.
+There’s been a robust debate in recent years over whether central banks can boost economic growth this way by simply creating extra cash -- a method known as helicopter money -- but none is seriously considering it.
+A few governments, however, have been less circumspect.
 Hong Kong, Singapore and Macau all announced plans to give cash payouts or vouchers to people, either through regular budgetary payments or one-time handouts.
-In Hong Kong, each permanent resident of the city 18 or older was slated to receive a one-time handout of HK$10,000 ($1,284), a move Financial Secretary Paul Chan said would help aid a population “overwhelmed by the heavy atmosphere.”
+In Hong Kong, each permanent resident of the city 18 or older was slated to receive a one-time handout of HK$10,000 ($1,284), a move Financial Secretary Paul Chan said would aid a population “overwhelmed by the heavy atmosphere.”

 To contact the reporters on this story: David Goodman in London at dgoodman28@bloomberg.net;Jill Ward in London at jward98@bloomberg.net

-To contact the editors responsible for this story: Simon Kennedy at skennedy4@bloomberg.net, James Ludden
+To contact the editors responsible for this story: Simon Kennedy at skennedy4@bloomberg.net, John O’Neil, Paul Geitner

 ©2020 Bloomberg L.P.